chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 </ActivityPanel>
 ```

 ✅ **DO** create `safe` defaults to state.
-This can make for cleaner code as opposed to say handling of undefined in multiple areas.
-One less obvious problem when working with side effects such as network calls is that you may have your calls returning fast a majority of the times but could have edge cases were is the component renders faster than the side effect and it may have unhandled cases of undefined.
+This can make for cleaner code as opposed to say handling undefined in multiple areas.
+One less obvious problem when working with side effects such as network calls is that you may have your calls returning fast a majority of the time but could have edge cases were the component renders faster than the side effect and it may have unhandled cases of undefined.

 ```typescript
 // FROM